getdreams/dreams-ios-sdk/README.md

 ## Usage

-1. Import `Dreams` in your `AppDelegate`.
+1. Import `Dreams` in your `AppDelegate`:

 ```swift
 import Dreams
 ```

-2. Add the following to your `application:didFinishLaunchingWithOptions:` in your `AppDelegate`.
+2. Add the following to your `application:didFinishLaunchingWithOptions:` in your `AppDelegate`:

 ```swift